J-CLambert/association-web-app/README.md

 ### Technical description

-I dont want to use plugins like:
+I don't want to use plugins like:
 - Spring Data REST
-- Spring DATA JPA
+- Spring Data JPA
 - JacksonMapper to map object with json file
-We will use hibernate but we going to write the SQL query ourselves
+We will use hibernate but we are going to write the SQL query ourselves

 I chose to use :
 - mysql as DB for dev